 While theses may be submitted at any time, deadlines have been established for those wanting to graduate at the next convocation.
 These deadlines are published each year under "Key Academic Dates" at www.tst.edu.
 Even if the Candidate meets the deadlines, no guarantee can be given that unforeseen circumstances will not prevent the Candidate from graduating at the next convocation.
 Therefore, the Candidate should submit the thesis well in advance of the deadline.
-The entire examination process typically takes between 3-4 months, and longer over the Summer session, and providing that a Final Oral Examination Committee has been approved in advance by the GCTS (as noted in §C11.1).
+Providing that a Final Oral Examination Committee has been submitted to the GCTS and approved (as noted in §C11.1) in advance of submission, the entire examination process typically takes four months, longer over the Summer session.